You Got F'd in the A

 "You Got F'd in the A" (often retitled "You Got..." or "You Got Served" on television listings) is the fourth episode of the eighth season of the Comedy Central series South Park, and the 115th episode overall.
 Going by production order, it is the fifth episode of Season 8 instead of the fourth.
 Initially broadcast on April 7, 2004, the episode is a parody of high school dance-off movies such as Bring It On and You Got Served.
 8 Mile is also alluded to.

 In the episode, Stan has been challenged to a dance-off, and it is up to him to put together a team of South Park's best dancers to compete against a troupe from Orange County, California.
 While Butters has won awards for his dancing, he refuses to help Stan.
-He has not been able to dance since the tragic death of eight (conditionally as high as 11) audience members at his last competition.
+Butters has not been able to dance since the tragic death of eight (conditionally as high as 11) audience members at his last competition two years prior.